raveintospace/Stanford-2023---EmojiArt/README.md

 Features
 - GeometryReader to set the center of the view as X: 0, Y: 0
-- Transferable protocol, to drag content & Drop it into other content
+- Transferable protocol to drag content & Drop it into other content
+- Async load of the images dragged from other apps (a URL is passed and converted to a UIImage)
-- Gestures to zoom and pan contents of View
+- Gestures to zoom, pan and fit contents of View
 - Button to change palette of emojis or open a ContextMenu
 - ContextMenu to add, remove, edit, explore or select palettes of emojis
 - Sheet to edit any palette of emojis